 Free Trial Comparison

 Both Notion and Evernote are free to use.
-Notion’s free trial lets you create up to 1,000 blocks before it asks you to subscribe to a paid plan.
-A block in Notion is a piece of content.
-It could be an image, a paragraph, or a row in a table.
+Notion’s free trial lets you create an unlimited number of blocks.
+A block in Notion is a piece of content; it could be an image, a paragraph, or a row in a table.

 In my experience Evernote gates a lot of their main features behind their paid plans.
 So you can take notes and create folders, but it’ll pester you to upgrade to a paid plan before you can use it to its full potential.